 The online Global Internships application requires:

-2. A copy of your most recent college transcript (unofficial or official).
+4. A copy of your most recent college transcript (unofficial or official).
 Transcripts must have your name, the name of your college, courses in progress, and current GPA.
 A screenshot of your CalCentral account is acceptable.

 *Please note, there may be additional requirements or prerequisites for the specific program you select; please check the location-specific web page for details.

-IMPORTANT for Graduating Seniors: If you would like to be considered a UC Berkeley student for Summer 2019, please talk to your college advisor about switching your expected graduation date from Spring 2019 to Summer 2019 PRIOR to continuing with this application.
+If you would like to be considered a UC Berkeley student for Summer 2020, please talk to your college advisor about switching your expected graduation date from Spring 2020 to Summer before continuing with this application.
 If you are eligible for aid, please also speak to Financial Aid about the financial implications of this decision.

-UC Berkeley students: The non-refundable deposit of $400 will be charged to your CalCentral account.
-The deposit will be due as soon as it appears on your account.
-Please note, you will accrue late fees if you do not pay the deposit by the due date stated on CalCentral.
+UC Berkeley students: The $400 deposit will be charged to your CalCentral account at the time you apply.
+Financial aid eligible students can wait until their summer aid is disbursed to pay the deposit.
 Any payments made to CalCentral will be applied towards outstanding fees prior to being applied to the deposit.

 Visiting students only (ie. if you are a student at a University other than UC Berkeley): Within 24 hours of submitting your application, you will receive an email from UC Berkeley asking you to set up your university credentials; this email does NOT constitute admission to the program.
 Please follow the instructions in the email.
-Once you have completed the necessary steps, please go to CalCentral to pay your non-refundable $400 deposit.
+Once you have completed the necessary steps, please go to CalCentral to pay your $400 deposit.
 If you fail to make the $400 deposit within 48 hours of application submission, your application will be canceled.

-Admitted Students: If you are admitted into your program, you will receive a welcome packet by no later than March 15, 2019.
-All confirmation documents must be submitted to the Berkeley Study Abroad portal by 5 pm PST on April 5, 2019.
+Admitted Students: If you are admitted into your program, you will receive a welcome packet by no later than March 20, 2020.
+All confirmation documents must be submitted to the Berkeley Study Abroad application portal by 5 pm PST on April 3, 2020.

 • Remain on the waitlist - no further action required.